ShigekiKarita/d-ffmpeg/README.md

-# d-ffmpeg: ffmpeg wrapper for D
+# d-ffmpeg-light: ffmpeg wrapper for D

-This library is thin wrapper to call ffmpeg via subprocess.
+This library is thin wrapper to call ffmpeg to extract audio in subprocess.

 ## usage